House of Annetta in collaboration with the New School of the Anthropocene

 Structure:

 An 8 day course at House of Annetta, going deep into systems and their presence in the building/neighbourhood at 25 Princelet St. Each system will be introduced and explored with 2 multimedia lectures / workshops.
 We will use popular education methods to anchor the conversations in how they apply to and are reproduced in our immediate surroundings.
-The daily structure will include reflections, cooking, walks, somatic practices, problem sharing trips and discussions.
+The daily structure will include reflections, cooking, walks, somatic practices, trips and discussions.
 Lectures will be recorded and workshop resources collected to create the content for a freely accessible on-line version of the course to be made available later in 2026.

 1. Systems of Relation: Learning how to learn